 Brunel Park’s Artist in Residency Program

-Open AIR at Brunel Park is open to established and emerging literary artists, botanical artists, horticulturalists, scholars, fiber artists, photographers, filmmakers, musicians, and performing artists whose practice explores the natural world.
-Work produced during the residency should embrace and reflect the influences of the land, water, and natural life at Brunel Park and the Catskill Region.
+Open AIR at Brunel Park is open to established and emerging literary artists, nature inspired artists, horticulturalists, scholars, fiber artists, photographers, filmmakers, musicians, and performing artists whose practice explores and responds to the natural world.
+Work produced during the residency should embrace, reflect and respond to the influences of the land, water, and natural life here at Brunel Park and/or the Catskill Region.
 Artists must be at least 21 years old to apply.
-Applications are reviewed on a rolling basis.
-The applications for 2024 residencies will reopen on June 1.
-Please note: given the configuration of the Cranesbill Cabin, we cannot accept canvas painters, sculptors, or artists who require an open loft studio space.
+The applications for 2026 residencies are accepted on a rolling basis.
+Please note: given the configuration of the Cranesbill Cabin, we cannot accept canvas painters, sculptors, ceramists, or artists who require an open loft studio type of space.
+See below for more information.

 You can email the AIR at Brunel application form to Nikitin@brunelpark.org.
 Please state “AIR at Brunel” in the subject line.